 They’re Still Not Inclusive Enough

-If you speak to a woman of colour or a mid / plus sized woman or a more mature woman and ask her if she feels adequately represented in her magazine of choice, I can guarantee that 100% of them will say they don’t.
+If you speak to a woman of colour or a mid/plus sized woman or a more mature woman and ask her if she feels adequately represented in her magazine of choice, I can guarantee that 100% of them will say they don’t.
 Sure, magazines claim they are including more women of colour.
-But honestly, 85% of women you see in magazines are slim heterosexual caucaseans.
+But honestly, 85% of women you see in magazines are slim heterosexual Caucasians.
 Nothing against them, of course.
-But barring the rare editorial where mid and plus sized women are finally brought out of the shadows, where are my curvy girls at?
+But barring the rare editorial where mid and plus-sized women are finally brought out of the shadows, where are my curvy girls at?
 Where are the mid-sized women that make up 70% of the population?
 Where are my LGBTQ+ queens?
-Where are the more mature ladies hiding and where are huns living with disabilities, who enjoy fashion and beauty like eveyone else, but almost never grace their sacred pages.
+Where are the more mature ladies hiding and where are women living with disabilities, who enjoy fashion and beauty like everyone else, but almost never grace their sacred pages.
 And on that note, why aren’t women from different cultures and ethnicities featured in more fashion stories rather than a ‘She ran away from xyz in her country’ type stories?
 Its almost as if we’re not glamorous enough, like fashion and women from different ethnic backgrounds are still separate entities that don’t co-exist.
-It is just baffling to me that it is 2018 and the whole world is becoming so much more diverse and inclusive of all sizes, ethnicities, backgrounds and sexual orientations.
+It is just baffling to me that it is 2020 and the whole world is becoming so much more diverse and inclusive of all sizes, ethnicities, backgrounds and sexual orientations.
 However, most magazines throw in a ‘token coloured person’ or a ‘token larger woman’ here or there and then call it a day.
-And these days, with brands like Boohoo, Missguided and the like actually celebrating womens’ curves, imperfections and a huge increase in the number of models / women of colour on fashion websites, magazines simply can’t afford to fall behind.
+And these days, with fashion brands actually celebrating womens’ curves, imperfections and a huge increase in the number of models / women of colour on fashion websites, magazines simply can’t afford to fall behind.
 I’d rather follow an influencer who ticks the diversity boxes for me rather than wait around for magazines to finally realise that all women matter.

 They Often Subliminally Endorse the Notion that We’re Not Good Enough